 You must academically register before the start of the first semester of each academic year, even if you are not able to register financially at the same time.
 If you do not complete your financial registration by the University's published deadline each year you will incur late payment charges in line with University policy.
-In academic year 2020-21 the final deadline to financially register will be 31 October 2020.

-4.2 Work and Attendance
+4.3 Work and Attendance